bjhartin/menupenny/README.md

 ### Features

 Use `cmd+esc` (or your custom keybinding) to activate.
-Type to find menu items by text or initial letters, e.g. "FNT" or "NT" would find "File/New Tab" in Chrome.
+Type to find menu items by text or initial letters.

 ### Installation